Workquark/pulumi-eks-argo-stack/ReadME.md

   > put this in .zshrc/.bashrc for local

     export PULUMI_CONFIG_PASSPHRASE="pulumi"

+  > set the aws profile for the setup

+    pulumi config set aws:profile <profileName>

   > -s option is for stack.
 Here dev is the stack and -y is basically approval for --yes parameter.